AP U.S. Government & Politics

 of teachers would encourage their school to adopt KIA curriculum for all AP classes

 of teachers would encourage non-AP teachers to use elements of the KIA project-based approach and also plan to use KIA the next time they teach AP U.S. Government and Politics

 of teachers plan to use elements of KIA in their non-AP U.S. Government and Politics courses

 A revised AP U.S. Government and Politics Course that is fully aligned to the new College Board APGOPO framework is now available.
-You may request access now and you will be notified once your account is created.

 This curriculum is available as a free open education resource to educators, instructors, and administrators.
 Sprocket is designed for teacher access only and is not open to students.